+Songwriters block happens to the best of us.
 It’s not that you’ve lost it.
-But you are experiencing a lapse in clarity.
+But you are experiencing a lapse in clarity and staring at a blank screen.
 A brain once teeming with creative abundance, now swollen and grasping for its eureka moment.
-At this stage, we tend to second-guess ourselves, calling into question what’s already working and, as a result, doubting our own abilities.
-When the next move isn’t jumping out at you, try any combination of these tricks to get back in the pocket.
+At this stage, we tend to second-guess ourselves.
+We call into question what’s already working and, as a result, doubt our own abilities.
+When the next move doesn’t jump out at you, try any combination of these songwriting tips to get back in the pocket.

-As with any creative endeavor, the question we must ask ourselves is “What do I want [this project] to achieve?”
-If you’re feeling lost at any point in the songwriting process, recall that specific emotion or intention upon which it was conceived.
+With any creative endeavor, we must ask ourselves: “What do I want [this project] to achieve?”
+If you feel lost at any point in the songwriting process, recall the specific intention that prompted you to begin with.
 Every decision you make should serve to fulfill that intention or evoke that emotion.
-Through this lens, you’ll be able to identify any arbitrary elements that could be getting between you and your masterpiece.
+Through this lens, you can identify any arbitrary elements that can get between you and your masterpiece.

-Popular song formats (i.e. ABABCB) make a great template, but if your tune isn’t fitting neatly into those parameters, take a step back.
+Popular song formats (i.e. verse-chorus) make a great template, but if your tune doesn’t neatly fit into those parameters, take a step back.
 Maybe the bridge wants to come before the second chorus.
-Maybe there is no bridge, but rather an extended outro based on the prechorus.
-The possibilities are endless, so why not push the limits?
-The only risk is that your work might stand out from the rest.
+Maybe there is no bridge, but there’s an extended outro based on the pre-chorus.
+The possibilities are endless, so push the limits.
+What do you have to lose?

-At creative roadblocks, it’s natural to cycle through chords, melodies, and lyrics that make sense.
+When you face songwriters block, it’s natural to cycle through chords, melodies, and lyrics.
 But a lot of the time, songwriting solutions are more mathematical.
 Take a second to analyze your song’s vocals.
 Are the phrases short and choppy?
 Does one phrase stretch across multiple bars?
-Through simple shifts and subdivisions, one can explore a whole new world of fresh rhythmic departures.
+Through simple shifts and subdivisions, one can explore a whole new world of fresh rhythmic changes.

 In digital production, the space bar can be a helpful tool.
-Listen to your track from the beginning, and as soon as you begin to lose interest, slap that bad baby.
+Listen to your track from the beginning, and as soon as you begin to lose interest, slap that bad baby to stop playback.
 This exact moment is an opportunity to keep the energy alive.
-Anything from a layer of vocal harmonies to the introduction of a new instrument.
-From a dropped half measure to a tasty drum fill.
-This impulsive and borderline-psychotic attention to detail will sharpen your creative instincts and challenge you to think outside the box.
+Use anything from a layer of vocal harmonies to the introduction of a new instrument.
+Or a dropped half measure to a tasty drum fill.
+This impulsive and obsessive attention to detail will sharpen your creative instincts and challenge you to think outside the box.

-A common issue among songwriters is the compulsion to blanket empty space with words.
-Verbosity can be a stylistic choice (sup Jason Mraz), but more often than not, you’re overwhelming your audience and exposing the tender belly of amateurism.
+A common issue when facing songwriters block is the compulsion to blanket empty space with words.
+Verbosity can be a stylistic choice (‘sup Jason Mraz), but more often than not, it overwhelms your audience and exposes the tender belly of amateurism.
 Rather than over-explain, stick to what’s meaningful and concise, and only entertain the ideas that serve the song’s core intention.